 A guide to creating a crypto division in your accountancy practice

 Crypto investors are also less likely to be educated in taxes or accounting, they may never have filed a tax return before so they’ll need some guidance and you should be prepared to do some hand holding.
-There are a lot of myths surrounding the taxation of cryptoassets so you should expect to clear up some of these with the true facts.
-You may face some resentment, our tax guide is a great place to direct your clients if they have questions.
+You should be prepared to guide them through the process and dispel any myths or misconceptions about the taxation of cryptoassets.
+By doing so, you can establish trust and credibility with your clients.
+At times, being the bearer of bad news, you may face some resentment, our tax guide can help clarify any doubts or questions your clients may have.

 Do you have the right software to tackle cryptocurrency taxes?

 As the adoption of cryptocurrencies continues to grow, it is becoming increasingly essential for accounting firms to have the appropriate software to handle crypto tax reporting.

 The nature of crypto means there is a lot of historical data to trawl through, some users have millions of transactions so Excel and traditional accounting software simply do not cut it.
 Crypto users trade on multiple platforms and record keeping within the industry has never been properly regulated so the biggest problem is that trading data comes from multiple sources with no consistency.
 Crypto tax software like Recap solves this by bringing together all accounts, streamlining the data and providing accurate and consistent pricing valuations.
 Recap also automatically calculates capital gains and income taxes based on HMRC guidance applying the same day, bed and breakfast and pooling rules.